 The Instrument Petting Zoo (IPZ) is a collection of instruments that are installed at public and private schools, farmer’s markets, festivals, parks and recreation programs, music camps, and special events with the express purpose of letting people play them: the sign says ‘please touch the instruments!’

-YTV has operated a fiddle loan program for several years, a collaboration with the Vermont Folklife Center and the Leslie A. and Harold E. Greene Fiddle Loan Program.
-Since establishing that program, we continued to receive instrument donations, and not just fiddles.
+YTV started by operating a fiddle loan program, a collaboration with the Vermont Folklife Center and the Leslie A. and Harold E. Greene Fiddle Loan Program.
+After establishing that program, we continued to receive instrument donations, and not just fiddles.
 With inspiration, coaching and encouragement from Todd Crowley, founder and director of ‘Todd’s Instrument Petting Zoo’, YTV established an IPZ of its own.

-If you would like to book the zoo at your event, have acoustic instruments in playable condition that you would like to donate or would like to volunteer to help run the zoo please contact Sophia Donforth sophiarella(at)gmail.com or Mark Sustic mark.sustic(at)gmail.com.
+If you would like to book the zoo at your event, have acoustic instruments in playable condition that you would like to donate, or would like to find out about volunteering to help run the zoo please contact Mark Sustic email@example.com.